TeachBooks/mirror_mude_book/book/time_series/arma.md

 (ARMA)=
 # ARMA process

-The main goal is to introduce the Auto-Regressive Moving Average (ARMA) stochastic process, as a widely used stochastic process.
+The main goal is to introduce the AutoRegressive Moving Average (ARMA) stochastic process, as a widely used stochastic process.

 ## Process definition